linhhonblade/OdooTraining/general-odoo/sales/sales.md

 - A single sale price per product : doesn’t let you adapt prices, it use default product price ;
 - Different prices per customer segment : you will set several prices per products ;
 - Advanced pricing based on formula : will let you apply discounts, margins and roundings.
 - Make sure you have default prices set in the pricelist outside of the deals period.
 Otherwise you might have issues once the period over.
-- Make sure you have default prices set in the pricelist outside of the deals period.
-Otherwise you might have issues once the period over.

 Note